 Now that you have got an idea about how CGPA is different from marks, let’s take a look at how you can convert your CGPA to marks.

 An indicative equivalence of grade point and marks can be assessed as follows:

-- Subject wise indicative percentage of marks = 9.5 х GP of the subject.
+- Subject-wise indicative percentage of marks = 9.5 х Grade Point of the subject.

 - Overall indicative percentage of the marks = 9.5 х CGPA

 Here is a free online calculator for CGPA:

 Assume that the following are the various grade points you have achieved in different subjects:

 If a student has secured A2 grade CGPA, then the overall indicative percentage of the marks = 9.5 х CGPA, which is 9.5 х 9 = 85.5